PXBT/MessageSpammer/README.md

 DO NOT MOVE THE MOUSE WHILE IT IS SPAMMING.

 Notes:
+1. Time interval is measured in seconds.
-1. WhatsApp minimum time interval is 0.2, while for Microsoft Teams it is 0.4.
+2. WhatsApp minimum time interval is 0.2, while for Microsoft Teams it is 0.4.
 This is to avoid any glitches.
-2. The non-windows script does in fact work on any Operating System, AS LONG AS the OS supports Python and the latest version of Python is installed.
+3. The non-windows script does in fact work on any Operating System, AS LONG AS the OS supports Python and the latest version of Python is installed.
-3. The non-windows script does work on Windows, but why use a Python script when you can use an .exe with no prior set-up?
+4. The non-windows script does work on Windows, but why use a Python script when you can use an .exe with no prior set-up?